Before you read

 Now, I know your doctor has already told you all this and you have not listened; I didn’t either, mainly because it’s easy to be a couch potato and bake a few too many pies, particularly this year, and particularly if you work from home.
 Listening to this talk is something I needed.
 If you still need convincing, read on.

-General benefits of having a good cellular structure (thanks to good fats)
+Benefits of having a good cell structure

 - Better cognitive and neuronal function